nuthanc/django_class_based_views/README.md

 * Also template is not given at first
 * CreateView creates a default html template and for School model within SchoolCreateView, it's creating school_form.html
 * form.instance.pk conditional in school_form is checking if an instance of the primary key exists or not

+### ImproperlyConfigured at /basic_app/create/
+* Working on this error
+* No URL to redirect to.
+Either provide a url or define a get_absolute_url method on the Model.
+* import reverse to redirect to what pk of school to be created with